 Our Work for Children in Mexico

-Since 1973, Save the Children has served children in 16 of Mexico’s 31 states and the Federal District through programs in education, health and hygiene, nutrition, violence prevention, eradication of child labor and exploitation, environmental education and rapid response in emergencies.
+Since 1973, Save the Children has been a leading charity for children in Mexico through programs in education, health and hygiene, nutrition, violence prevention, eradication of child labor and exploitation, and rapid response in emergencies.
 In 2015, we began child sponsorship to meet the needs of even more children.
 And in 2017, our emergency response experts helped support children following destructive earthquakes.

 How to Help Children in Mexico